kotality/Compiler/README.md

-# SystemSoftware
+# System Software
-HW projects for System Software
+HW projects for System Software to create a compiler